devgprime/DecentralizedID-Aries-App/README.md

 ```

-## Accessing WeIDY
+## Accessing DeIDY
-Once the containers are up and running, you can access WeIDY components as follows:
+Once the containers are up and running, you can access DeIDY components as follows:

 Issuer: http://localhost:8880
 Holder: http://localhost:8881